 Give seedlings a head start, then protect them with a barrier.
 Not all vegetables lend themselves to being raised in containers or flats and then transplanted.
 But those that do, such as lettuce, cabbage, and broccoli, can be protected during their most vulnerable stage.
 Just keep them in their containers in a sunny, protected indoor or outdoor location until they are 4 to 5 inches tall and have several true leaves.
 At this point, transplant the sturdy seedlings into the ground, and surround each with a protective barrier.

 Barriers can be made by cutting off both ends of a quart milk carton with a sharp knife.
 Flatten the carton and, using scissors, cut it in thirds.
 When sunk into the ground an inch deep surrounding transplants, each third will make an excellent barrier to cutworms.
 Barriers can also be made from frozen juice containers cut in half, or improvised from other materials like cardboard strips.

 Insect-eating nematodes on the attack.
 Two species of insect-attacking nematodes (minute round worms), Heterorhabditis bacteriophora and Steinernema carpocapsae, otherwise harmless in the garden, are known to eat cutworms.
 Both are available as commercial products from nurseries and mail-order suppliers.

-The best approach to preserving these natural enemies is to avoid the use of poisons, especially those like Sevin containing the active ingredient carbaryl, which is toxic to many tiny, parasitic, natural enemies.
-Include flowering plants in the garden to provide nectar and pollen for the beneficials, food to tide them over until their insect prey hatches.
+The best approach to preserving these natural enemies is to avoid the use of poisons, especially those like Sevin that contain the active ingredient carbaryl, which is toxic to many tiny, parasitic, natural enemies.
+Include flowering plants in the garden to provide nectar and pollen for the beneficials—food to tide them over until their insect prey hatches.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.